We recognise our obligation to operate tours and plan travel in a responsible and sustainable fashion.

 - We provide our visitors with advice and guidelines on how to respect the social, cultural and religious beliefs of local communities.

 Tiaki means ‘to care for people and place’ in Te Reo Māori.

-Leisure Time Tours supports the Tiaki Promise to care for New Zealand; an initiative that actively encourages international and domestic travellers alike to experience New Zealand in a way that keeps everyone safe, protects our environment, respects our culture and protects the country for future generations.
+Leisure Time Travel supports the Tiaki Promise to care for New Zealand; an initiative that actively encourages international and domestic travellers alike to experience New Zealand in a way that keeps everyone safe, protects our environment, respects our culture and protects the country for future generations.

 Visitors and Travellers